Read our list of frequently asked car insurance questions for the facts on why you need car insurance, the types of cover, excesses and more.

 Car insurance is absolutely required if you wish to drive a car or run the risk of a large fine or even worse.

-Our guide explains the car insurance market and the legal aspects of insuring your vehicle, while also explaining the different types of cover you can get.
+Our car insurance guide explains the car insurance market and the legal aspects of insuring your vehicle, while also explaining the different types of cover you can get.

 Why do I need car insurance?